 A university enrolment is mandatory for all doctoral candidates.
-A enrolment fee of currently 204 € has to be paid to Saarland University for each term (summer: April-September; winter: October-March).
+There are no tution fees at German universities, however, a enrolment fee of currently 223 € has to be paid to Saarland University for each term (summer: April-September; winter: October-March).
 The fee includes a public transport travel pass for students („Semesterticket“) covering the use of the public transport in the entire county for 6 months.
 Enrolled PhD students benefit from further privileges such as reduced fees for the food provided by the refectory.

 Health insurance is compulsory for students in Germany.
 Proof of health insurance will be needed before students can enrol at the University.